-How to detect branches in clusters¶
+How to Detect Branches in Clusters¶

 HDBSCAN* is often used to find subpopulations in exploratory data analysis workflows.
 Not only clusters themselves, but also their shape can represent meaningful subpopulations.
 For example, a Y-shaped cluster may represent an evolving process with two distinct end-states.
 Detecting these branches can reveal interesting patterns that are not captured by density-based clustering.